dhcgn/jxlgui/README.md

 ## Acknowledgments

 A big thank you to the developers and contributors of the JPEG XL file format.
-Your work inspires and enables projects like ours.
+Your work inspires and enables projects like this.

 ## License